USS John C. Stennis: Ship's name controversy

 The ship's name was originally approved by then-president Ronald Reagan in 1988.
 As of 2021, the ship's name was the subject of renewed controversy due to Senator Stennis's outspoken opposition to civil rights and racial equality, and his extensive record of legislative support for racial segregation.
 The controversy is part of a larger reassessment of military bases, ships and other U.S. military assets named after Confederate generals and other persons associated with slavery and racial segregation.

+In fiction

+John C. Stennis was used and featured in Transformers: Revenge of the Fallen and World War Z.

+The ship carried a dead kaiju in Pacific Rim.

+It was briefly featured in the Intro to NCIS.